comp1800/crispy-guacamole/README.md

      Comment out the functions you are not using;
      Only call the ones you are trying out.

-  Comments and feedback are welcome carly_wong_orr @ bcit.ca
+Comments and feedback are welcome:  carly_wong_orr @ bcit.ca